hovinen/hovinen/README.md

-Hi 👋 My name is Bradford hovinen
+Hi 👋 My name is Bradford Hovinen
 =================================

 Freelance Software Engineer and IT Consultant